 A near-perfect, timeless movie which will be responsible for many tears and yeast infections.
 Languid small-town living is captured perfectly, as is the tentative romance between the leads.
-I can't think of any substantive criticism until the last 25 minutes, when the movie becomes sloppy, less a climax than a dissipation.
-Also, personally, I should have liked to see a sliver more of sexuality, which is oddly lacking.
-But it's good.
+I can't think of any substantive criticism until the last 25 minutes, when the movie becomes sloppy, less of a climax than a dissipation.
+(And personally, I'd have liked to see a sliver more of sexuality, which is oddly lacking.)
+Still, it's good.
 Watch it.

 By signing up for an account on TMDb, you can post directly to Twitter and Facebook.